-Strategy 1: Strategy 2: Strategy 4: Criteria Measure Lorne Bridge : Rehabilitate Brant's Crossing Bridge : Rehabilitate TH&amp;B Crossing Bridge : Rehabilitate with Eventual Removal Bridge: Rehabilitate s Crossing Bridge: Rehabilitate Crossing Bridge: Rehabilitate Lorne Bridge : Rehabilitate Brant's Crossing Bridge : Rehabilitate and Raise TH&amp;B Crossing Bridge : Rehabilitate with Eventual Removal SOCIAL ENVIRON IMENT Property Impacts Permanent impacts to public and private land, including property acquisition, access and/or displacement of facilities $\leftrightarrow$ No permanent impacts to property anticipated. $\leftrightarrow$ No permanent impacts to property anticipated. $\leftrightarrow$ No permanent impacts to property anticipated.
-Impacts to Connectivity Permanent impacts to pedestrian, cyclist and vehicular connectivity $\rightarrow$ In short term the trail system connection from Fordview Park Trail to Dike Trail across river would be maintained.
-In long term the trail system connection would be eliminated. $\leftrightarrow$ Maintains two active transportation bridges within the Study Area.
-Ongoing issues with simultaneous cyclist and pedestrian use at Brant's Crossing Bridge. $\checkmark$ In short term the trail system connection from Fordview Park Trail to Dike Trail across river would be maintained.
+Strategy 1: Strategy 2: Strategy 4: Criteria Measure Brant's Crossing Bridge: Rehabilitate Bridge : Rehabilitate 's Crossing Bridge : Rehabilitate B Crossing Bridge : Rehabilitate Lorne Bridge: Rehabilitate Brant's Crossing Bridge: Rehabilitate and Raise TH&B Crossing Bridge : Rehabilitate with Eventual Removal SOCIAL ENVIRON IMENT Property Impacts Permanent impacts to public and private land, including property acquisition, access and/or displacement of facilities \leftrightarrow No permanent impacts to property anticipated. \leftrightarrow No permanent impacts to property anticipated. \leftrightarrow No permanent impacts to property anticipated.
+Impacts to Connectivity Permanent impacts to pedestrian, cyclist and vehicular connectivity \downarrow In short term the trail system connection from Fordview Park Trail to Dike Trail across river would be maintained.
+In long term the trail system connection would be eliminated. \leftrightarrow Maintains two active transportation bridges within the Study Area.
+Ongoing issues with simultaneous cyclist and pedestrian use at Brant's Crossing Bridge. \downarrow In short term the trail system connection from Fordview Park Trail to Dike Trail across river would be maintained.
 In long term the trail system connection would be eliminated.
-Impacts During Temporary issues (noise, dust, air, vibration) Temporary nuisances during construction.
-Temporary nuisances during construction.
-Temporary nuisances during construction.
-Construction Connectivity and travel time during construction Temporary detours at each bridge would be provided during construction. • Temporary detours at each bridge would be provided during construction.
+Impacts During Temporary issues (noise, dust, air, vibration) \leftrightarrow Temporary nuisances during construction. \leftrightarrow Temporary nuisances during construction. \leftrightarrow Temporary nuisances during construction.
+Construction Temporary detours at each bridge would be provided during construction.
 Temporary detours at each bridge would be provided during construction.
-Public Health & Safety Overall safety of all users $\leftarrow$ Structural repairs would improve safety across each bridge. $\uparrow$ Structural repairs would improve safety across each bridge. $\uparrow$ Structural repairs would improve safety across each bridge.
+Temporary detours at each bridge would be provided during construction.
+Public Health & Safety Overall safety of all users \uparrow Structural repairs would improve safety across each bridge. \uparrow Structural repairs would improve safety across each bridge. \uparrow Structural repairs would improve safety across each bridge.
 Change in appearance of the structure Will maintain the outward appearance of all bridges due to sympathetic rehabilitation.
-TH&amp;B Crossing Bridge will eventually be removed which would have a direct impact on the appearance of the area.
+TH&B Crossing Bridge will eventually be removed which would have a direct impact on the appearance of the area.
 Will maintain the outward appearance of all bridges due to sympathetic rehabilitation.
 Will maintain the outward appearance of all bridges due to sympathetic rehabilitation.
-TH&amp;B Crossing Bridge will eventually be removed which would have a direct impact on the appearance of the area.
-Aesthetics Change in views to the surrounding landscape $\Leftrightarrow$ Views of the surrounding landscape from the existing bridges would be maintained at all bridges in the short term.
-Views to the surrounding landscape from the TH&amp;B Crossing Bridge would be eliminated following closure of the bridge.
-Surrounding landscape can be viewed more clearly from the embankments following removal of the TH&amp;B Crossing Bridge. $\leftrightarrow$ Views of the surrounding landscape from the existing bridges would be maintained. $\leftrightarrow$ Views of the surrounding landscape from the existing bridges would be maintained at all bridges in the short term.
-Views to the surrounding landscape from the TH&amp;B Crossing Bridge would be eliminated following closure of the bridge.
-Surrounding landscape can be viewed more clearly from the embankments following removal of the TH&amp;B Crossing Bridge.
+TH&B Crossing Bridge will eventually be removed which would have a direct impact on the appearance of the area.
+Aesthetics Change in views to the surrounding landscape \leftrightarrow Views of the surrounding landscape from the existing bridges would be maintained at all bridges in the short term.
+Views to the surrounding landscape from the TH&B Crossing Bridge would be eliminated following closure of the bridge.
+Surrounding landscape can be viewed more clearly from the embankments following removal of the TH&B Crossing Bridge. \leftrightarrow Views of the surrounding landscape from the existing bridges would be maintained. \leftrightarrow Views of the surrounding landscape from the existing bridges would be maintained at all bridges in the short term.
+Views to the surrounding landscape from the TH&B Crossing Bridge would be eliminated following closure of the bridge.
+Surrounding landscape can be viewed more clearly from the embankments following removal of the TH&B Crossing Bridge.